Abhishek-2502/Prometheus_Grafana/With_Helm/cmd.md

 kubectl exec -it <redis-pod-name> -- redis-cli
 ```

+## Cloud / Firewall Note

-## Expose Port `5000` in Security Group/Firewall Rules if using Cloud
+ - Expose Port `5000` (Python Vote App) in Security Group/Firewall Rules if using Cloud and want to access externally.